Scholarships for Hispanic Women — 30 Verified Awards & Deadlines

 🔗 Apply/info: https://hnba.com/scholarships/

-NBCUniversal/LNESC Media Scholarship (undergrad sophomores/juniors)
+NBCUniversal/LNESC Media Scholarship (undergrad sophomores and juniors)

 💰 Amount: Ten awards of $5,000 each.